Table of Contents

 Smart money management habits will serve your child well when they head off to college and are making more of their own decisions.
 If they're working a part-time job, then they likely have some real-world context for the lessons you share.

 Teaching kids about money when they're young gives them a chance to learn by doing and sometimes failing.
 Though it's hard to watch from the sidelines as your kid makes a misstep, it's better for them to learn from these experiences now when they still live at home and have more of your parental guidance to help them recover and make better choices next time.
+The sooner your teenager puts these ideas into practice, the more time they'll have to develop them while under your wing.

 Key Money Management Lessons